Rufus Choate: Career

 In 1834, before the completion of his second term, he resigned and established himself in the practice of law in Boston.
 Already his reputation as a speaker had spread beyond New England, and he was much sought after as an orator for public occasions.
 His skill was so great that when he argued cases at the Norfolk County Courthouse, students from the nearby Dedham High School would be dismissed to listen to his orations.
 For several years, he devoted himself unremittingly to his profession but, in 1841, succeeded fellow Dartmouth graduate Daniel Webster in the United States Senate.
 Shortly afterwards he delivered an address at the memorial services for President William Henry Harrison at Faneuil Hall.

 In the Senate, he spoke on the tariff, the Oregon boundary, in favor of the Fiscal Bank Act, and in opposition to the annexation of Texas.
 On Webster's re-election to the Senate in 1845, Choate resumed his law practice.
 He later served a short term as attorney-general of Massachusetts in 1853–1854.
 In 1846, Choate convinced a jury that the accused, Albert Tirrell, did not cut the throat of his lover, or, if he did so, he did it while sleepwalking, under the 'insanity of sleep'.
 His successful use of sleepwalking as a defense against murder charges was the first time in American legal history this defense was successful in a murder prosecution.
-He was a faithful supporter of Webster's policy as declared in the latter's Seventh of March Speech of 1850 and labored to secure for him the presidential nomination at the Whig National Convention in 1852.
+He was a faithful supporter of Webster's policy as declared in the latter's Seventh of March Speech of 1850 and labored to secure for him the presidential nomination at the 1852 Whig National Convention, at which Choate himself received one vote on the 40th ballot.
 In 1853, he was a member of the state constitutional convention.

 In 1856, he refused to follow most of his former Whig associates into the Republican Party and gave his support to Democrat James Buchanan, whom he considered the representative of a national instead of a sectional party.